schmartmann/datadog_writing_test/readme.md

 [Sinatra](http://sinatrarb.com) is a minimalist web server written in Ruby that receives and inteprets HTTP requests, and renders HTML template views in response.

-[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is a Ruby gem that allows us to interface with our database in Ruby, as opposed to writing in SQL inside our Ruby app, so you only need one language to work across your stack.
+[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is an interface that allows us to interact with our database in Ruby, so you only need one language to work across your stack.

-With just a few commands, we can bootstrap a full web app with data-persistence.
+With a few commands, we can bootstrap a full web app with data-persistence.

 ## Installing Sinatra Turntable

-To install the Sinatra Turntable app generator, use the text editor of your choice to open your bash  profile (typically located in `~/.bash_profile`), [add this snippet](https://gist.github.com/schmartmann/7384d6e8a73657152778dc4d0936f28b), and save.
+To install Sinatra Turntable, open your bash profile (typically located in `~/.bash_profile`), [add this snippet](https://gist.github.com/schmartmann/7384d6e8a73657152778dc4d0936f28b), save, and reload your terminal.

-**NOTE**: You may need to reload your terminal before accessing the sinatra_turntable script.

 ## Running The Generator

-To run the generator, use the bash command `sinatra_turntable <your_apps_name>`.
+To run the generator, enter `$ sinatra_turntable <your_apps_name>`.

 **Example**:
 `$ sinatra_turntable mans_best_friends`

 The generator will create a directory structure, and populate it with the files needed to run your app.

-The generator will prompt:`Would you like to set up ActiveRecord for this project? (y/n)`.
+It will prompt: `Would you like to set up ActiveRecord for this project? (y/n)`.
 If you don’t want ActiveRecord integration, simply reply `n`, and the generator will exit, leaving you with just a Sinatra app.
 Otherwise, reply `y`, and the generator will create the directories and files needed to integrate a database.

-Once complete, you should see this directory structure:
+Once the generator finishes, you should see this file structure:

 ![Sinatra Turntable Directory Structure](tree.png)

-Once the generator finishes, test your app by running `$ rackup`.
-You should see the familiar Hello World! on `localhost:9292`.
+Test your app by running `$ rackup`.
+You should see the familiar Hello World! on http://localhost:9292.

 ![Hello World](hello_world_test.png)

 ## Setting Up Your Database

-Once created, we will want to set up at least one table in our database.
+We can set up our database in four, short steps.

 ### Step 1: Creating the Database